-- You can use pre-packaged bread mixes.
-Recipe instructions are on each package. - You can bake a loaf of bread from scratch.
-See the Recipe and Menu Planner included with your Breadman® for lots of tasty options. - You can make dough for rolls or shaped loaves you'll bake in your oven.
-Use the Dough cycle to do the mixing and kneading for you, then shape and bake the bread yourself.
+- You can use commonly available pre-packaged bread mixes.
+Be sure they do not exceed 1-1/2 lb. loaf size.
+Follow the instructions on the package. - You can bake a loaf of bread from scratch.
+See the Recipe and Menu Planner included with your Breadman® for lots of tasty options. - You can make dough for rolls or shaped loaves you'll bake in a standard oven. - Use the Breadman®'s Dough Cycle to do the mixing and kneading for you, then shape, proof and bake the bread yourself in a conventional oven.